oktadev/okta-blog/_source/_posts/2019-09-23-tutorial-build-a-maven-plugin.md

 tweets:
 - "Learn how to build an @ASFMavenProject plugin"
 - "Maven plugins are built with Maven plugins 🐢🐢🐢"
-- "Build a simple ASFMavenProject plugin that will run `git rev-parse`"
+- "Build a simple @ASFMavenProject plugin that will run `git rev-parse`"
 image: blog/tutorial-build-a-maven-plugin/console-usage-example.png
 ---